splach-coder/hangmanGame/README.md

 ![Example screenshot](./readme-screenshot.jpg)

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
 Project is: _in progress_.
 If you are free to add some code feel free working on it.

-## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2

 ## Acknowledgements